Cwarcup/notes/root/Algorithms-Masterclass/Algo-Data-Structures-bootcamp/exercises/linkedlist/linkedlist.md

 If an interviewer asks you to write a method like `removeFirst()`, you should ask if additional methods will be asked of you.
 If so, you should write `removeAt()` and `getAt()` methods.

-## forEach() - List Traversal through ForEach
+## for..of Loop - List Traversal through ForEach

-Calls the provided function with every node of the chain.
+Linked list should be compatible as the subject of a 'for...of' loop

 example:
 ```js